KC and the Sunshine Band: 1970s

-With the release of the self-titled second album KC and the Sunshine Band in 1975 came the group's first major U.S. hit with "Get Down Tonight".
+The release of the self-titled second album KC and the Sunshine Band in 1975 spawned the group's first major U.S. hit with "Get Down Tonight".
 It topped the R&B chart in April and hit number one on the Billboard Hot 100 in August.
-"That's the Way (I Like It)" also became a number one hit in November 1975 and the group received four nominations and one win at the 1976 Grammy Awards.
+The group received two nominations at the 18th Annual Grammy Awards held in February 1976.
+"That's the Way (I Like It)" also became a number one hit in November 1975.
 The 1976 album Part 3 yielded two number one singles: "I'm Your Boogie Man" and "(Shake, Shake, Shake) Shake Your Booty".
-Another hit, "Keep It Comin' Love"(1977), peaked at number two.
+For the latter, the group received a nomination at the 19th Annual Grammy Awards.
+Another hit, "Keep It Comin' Love"(1977), peaked at number two in the US.
 Their success lasted until the fifth album from 1979; their last chart topping hit was "Please Don't Go", hitting number one for one week in January 1980, and becoming the first number one hit of the 1980s.
 With the explosion of new wave music and the declining popularity of disco, the group explored other styles and changed labels, joining Epic Records in 1980 after TK Records went bankrupt.

-With a change in styles, Casey enjoyed success, dueting with Teri DeSario with "Yes, I'm Ready", which hit No. 2 in March 1980; the adult contemporary sound was much different from his disco hits of the 1970s, and his first major success away from the Sunshine Band.
+With a change in styles, Casey enjoyed success, dueting with Teri DeSario with "Yes, I'm Ready", which hit number 2 in March 1980; the adult contemporary sound was much different from his disco hits of the 1970s, and his first major success away from the Sunshine Band.

 1980s

 In 1981, the partnership between Finch and Casey came to an acrimonious end.
 Two years after the release of the previous album, the band released two albums with new material: The Painter (1981) and Space Cadet Solo Flight (1981).
-These albums generated little success, but in 1982, a hit track called "Give It Up" from the album All in a Night's Work (1982) brought a return to success in the UK, and appeared two years later in the U.S. Top 40.
-The song was also featured on the band's next album, 1984's KC Ten.
+These albums did not chart, but in 1982, with All in a Night's Work a hit track called "Give It Up" (1983) brought a return to success in the UK, and appeared one year later in the U.S. Top 40.
+The song was also featured on the band's next album, 1983's KC Ten.
 Epic Records, however, refused to issue the song as a single due to its prior failure in the US.
 Because of this, a frustrated Casey formed Meca Records, releasing the single himself on this label in a final attempt to garner the song some success in America.
 It worked, but the album still failed to meet expectations.
-This led to the group falling into stasis around 1985 with Casey's retirement.
+This led to the group falling into stasis around 1984 with Casey's retirement.

 1990s

 A revival of interest in disco music in 1991 brought Casey out of retirement.
-He reformed the band with some new members and two other original members, (the percussionist Fermin Goytisolo and vocalist Beverly Champion-Foster) and began touring once again.
+He reformed the band with some new members and two other original members, (percussionist Fermin Goytisolo and vocalist Beverly Champion-Foster) and began touring once again.
 The new band has released a large number of compilation albums through Rhino Records, along with some newly recorded material.
 The album Oh Yeah! was released in 1993 after a ten-year gap between new albums (excluding compilations).